Loading Patchies...

 Timeline viewer

-The timeline viewer shows a real-time visualization of all scheduled clock events (from clock.onBeat, clock.schedule and clock.every) across your patch.
-It helps you see when events fire and how they align with the beat grid.
+The timeline viewer shows clock events from clock.onBeat, clock.schedule, and clock.every.
+It shows when events occur and how they align with the beat grid.

-Click the Timeline button (gantt chart icon) in the transport panel to toggle it.
+Click the Timeline button in the transport panel to show or hide the viewer.

 Timeline markers